 6. Capital Gains

 Capital gains are a form of income you make as a result of selling an asset that has increased in value.
-These assets can be anything from high-ticket items such as luxury items and real estate to stocks and shares.
+These assets can be anything from high-ticket items such as luxury goods and real estate to NFTs, stocks and shares.
 For example, if you buy a house for £250,000 and sell it for £280,000, the £30,000 increase is your capital gain.
 Or if you buy Bitcoin for £500 and sell it later for £600, you make £100 in capital gains.